-Última actualización de la página: 30 de marzo de 2023
+Última actualización de la página: 14 de septiembre de 2023

 The ability to run Ethereum nodes on modest hardware is critical for true decentralization.
 This is because running a node gives users the ability to verify information by performing cryptographic checks independently rather than trusting a third party to feed them data.
 Running a node allows users to submit transactions directly to the Ethereum peer-to-peer network rather than having to trust an intermediary.
 Decentralization is not possible if these benefits are only available to users with expensive hardware.
 Instead, nodes should be able to run with extremely modest processing and memory requirements so that they can run on mobile phones, micro-computers or unnoticeably on a home computer.

 Today, high disk space requirements is the main barrier preventing universal access to nodes.
 This is primarily due to the need to store large chunks of Ethereum's state data.
 This state data contains critical information required to correctly process new blocks and transactions.
 At the time of writing, a fast 2TB SSD is recommended for running a full Ethereum node.
 For a node that does not prune any older data, the storage requirement grows at around 14GB/week, and archive nodes that store all data since genesis are approaching 12 TB (at time of writing, in Feb 2023).

 Cheaper hard drives can be used to store older data but those are too slow to keep up with incoming blocks.
 Keeping the current storage models for clients while making data cheaper and easier to store is only a temporary and partial solution to the problem because Ethereum's state growth is 'unbounded', meaning that storage requirements can only ever increase, and technological improvements will always have to keep pace with continual state growth.
 Instead, clients must find new ways to verify blocks and transactions that doesn't rely on looking up data from local databases.